-Flapper dresses with string pearls, feather boas and cloche hats (worn without a hint of irony), Chanel’s then-radical androgynous "garçonne" silhouette; it was a time of wild abandon, empowering new cuts, shorter hemlines and unabashed party dressing.
-Marlene Dietrich, Joan Crawford and Zelda Fitzgerald (née Sayre) ruled the style scene, and we’re only just getting started on why this is the decade our wardrobes should be really celebrating.
+When it comes to the revolutionary power and the decadent style of Gatsby-era fashion, you can't deny the freedom-fuelled razzle-dazzle of the 1920s.
+Flapper dresses with string pearls, feather boas, and cloche hats (worn without a hint of irony), Chanel’s then-radical androgynous "garçonne" silhouette… It was a time of wild abandon, empowering new cuts, shorter hemlines, and unabashed party dressing.
+Marlene Dietrich, Joan Crawford, and Zelda Fitzgerald (née Sayre) ruled the style scene, and we’re only just getting started on why this is the decade our wardrobes should be really celebrating.

-Have we got you hooked?
-Keep scrolling for the complete Who What Wear UK guide to 1920s style, including the trends we’d still wear today, plus the fashion icons who remain total #OOTD goals.
+Ready to see who we're still looking to for style inspiration?
+Keep scrolling for the complete Who What Wear UK guide to 1920s style, including the trends we’d still wear today.
+Plus, the fashion icons who remain total #OOTD goals.

 1920s Fashion: The Cultural Context

-To really appreciate the huge shifts in fashion that came with the roaring twenties, it’s important to first set the scene.
-After the end of the World War I in 1918, women in the UK were finally granted the right to vote (although even that was still caveated with restrictions, such as needing to be at least 30 years old) with the same happening stateside in 1920.
+To really appreciate the huge shifts in fashion that came with the roaring 20s, it’s important to first set the scene.
+After the end of World War I in 1918, women in the UK were finally granted the right to vote (but even that was still caveated with restrictions, such as needing to be at least 30 years old), with the same happening stateside in 1920.
 After the gloom of the war years, economies started to boom, women embraced a bolder, more flamboyant approach to life (cue the short and sassy bob haircuts), and the Jazz Age gave birth to high-octane parties filled with ragtime dancing.
-Speakeasy bars rebelled against U.S. prohibition, and the art scene exploded with the talents of Ernest Hemingway, F. Scott Fitzgerald and Pablo Picasso.
+Speakeasy bars rebelled against US prohibition, and the art scene exploded with the talents of Ernest Hemingway, F. Scott Fitzgerald, and Pablo Picasso.
 Naturally, fashion was at the heart of the social rebellion, with Parisian couturiers—most notably Coco Chanel—all embracing the youth of the era.

 The Trends That Defined the Decade

 Coco Chanel, of course, played a huge role in transforming wardrobes throughout the decade.
-The Parisian switched heavy fabrics for sports-luxe jersey and boxy cuts, ignited the trend for statement costume jewellery (hello, fake pearls and jewelled pendants), delivered the classic LBD in 1926 and sparked “fashionable" women’s trousers while wearing a pair herself on holiday in Deauville.
+The Parisian switched heavy fabrics for sports-luxe jersey and boxy cuts, ignited the trend for statement costume jewellery (hello, fake pearls and jewelled pendants), delivered the classic LBD in 1926, and inspired "fashionable" women’s trousers while wearing a pair herself on holiday in Deauville.